 Parsee: Known in some circles as "Cave Alice," for her visual similarity to Alice Margatroid and for... well, living underground.

-Utsuho - Chernobyl-tan, due to her nuclear fusion powers, Bahamuko, from Bahamut of Final Fantasy fame due to her spell cards titled "Mega Flare" and "Giga Flare", Onric or "⑥", due to being similar, yet opposite to Cirno, and finally Deep Crow.
-Many use the in game name Okuu.
+Utsuho - Chernobyl-tan, due to her nuclear fusion powers; Bahamuko, from Bahamut of Final Fantasy fame due to her spell cards titled "Mega Flare" and "Giga Flare"; Onric or "⑥", due to being similar, yet opposite to Cirno; and finally Deep Crow.
+Many use the in-game nickname Okuu.

 Ichirin - Due to the way Unzan supports her in combat like a Stand, a noticeable number of fans have begun calling her Ichirin Kujo.
 Cue the fist-versus-knife-fight with Sakuya.
 Less flatteringly, she's also called Unzan's Hitboxnote after an awkward comment by ZUN in an interview, saying that Ichirin only existed so Unzan would have a hitbox.

-Byakuren - Youkai Jesus, Youchrist, Gensoukyou Gandhi, Suigintouhou and The Anti-Marisa, because she is a magician, and an opponent, who pillages patterns from Shinki, Yukari, Yuyuko and Marisa herself.
+Byakuren - Youkai Jesus, Youchrist, Gensoukyou Gandhi, Suigintouhou and The Anti-Marisa, because she is a magician and is an opponent who pillages patterns from Shinki, Yukari, Yuyuko and Marisa herself.

 Reisen II, for the moon rabbit introduced in SSiB, to differentiate her from Reisen Udongein Inaba.

 Yorihime - Moonbitch, as popularized by her detractors, though her name being hard to remember didn't help her.
-Both Watatsukis together can also be referred to as the moonbitches, or even all Lunarians more rarely, but the singular Moonbitch seems to be Yorihime.
-Her and her sister are sometimes called Moonsues, due to their Nigh-Mary Sue status.
+Both Watatsukis together (or, more rarely, all Lunarians) can also be referred to as "the moonbitches", but the singular "Moonbitch" seems to be Yorihime.
+She and her sister are sometimes called Moonsues, due to their Nigh-Mary Sue status.

 Several unnamed characters have officially adopted their Fan Nicknames, like Tokiko, Daiyousei and Koakumanote Usually shortened to Dai-chan and Koa, respectively.